 Family B: The RVTC is 16,510 pounds.
 (Difference: 290 pounds—Pretty close to 80% margin)

-Friends, anytime someone suggest simple rules like these, don't just walk away, RUN!
-If a simple rule is not correct 100% of the time, it is worthless and may place you in a situation you may regret.
+Friends, anytime someone suggests simple rules like these, take it with a big grain of salt.
+If a simple rule is not correct 100% of the time, it is worthless and may place you in a situation you may regret or prevent you from getting the dream trailer safe for you to tow.

-Rather than sharing the unreliable and potentially unsafe 80% rule, you could recommend them to use RV Tow Check to obtain a true realistic vehicle towing capacity (RVTC).
+Rather than sharing the unreliable and potentially unsafe rules, you could recommend using RV Tow Check to obtain an actual realistic vehicle towing capacity (RVTC).